Court‑Ordered Structure for Parent-Child Contact Problems

 Moving Beyond Labels

-• ongoing exposure to parental conflict
+• ongoing parental conflict

-• loyalty binds or pressure to “choose sides”
+• loyalty binds or pressure to choose sides

-• involvement in adult emotions or decision‑making
+• involvement in adult emotions or disputes

 • anxiety, stress, or developmental vulnerability